AnoukSmet/Dog-Health-Tracker/README.md

 * **Test**
 Signing in with the correct username and password works as planned and the correct dashboard of that user will be displayed.
 When the user fills in the wrong username and/or password, the correct message is being displayed on the screen.
+Also here the feedback message didn't stand out well enough so I have reversed the colors (Blue background with white text color)
 Redirecting to register page works as well.

 * **Result**
 Sign in form is working as planned and the input is being verified correctly with the stored information of the database.
 Redirection to the correct dashboard works as well as planned so the user can either add a dog on the blank dashboard or view its previously inserted information.
 Tested the sign in form on various browers and devices and the form is responsive and userfriendly.
+Feedback provided to the user stands out nicely.

 * **Verdict**
 The test has passed all the criteria and works like planned.